Gwyd10n/Smart_grid/README.md

 All algorithms are listed in this folder.

-In addition to the algorithms, there are also three other files, called helpers, clui and clui_test.
+In addition to the algorithms, there are also four other files, called helpers, visualizer, clui and clui_test.
 Helpers is a file that contains functions that are helpful for the algorithms.
+Visualizer will plot a grid for each algorithm that you will run.
 Clui is the command line user interface, which contains all the instructions for the user.
 Clui_test is also a command line interface, which is only useful for analysis of the data.

+For a brief introduction to each algorithm, you can click [here](https://github.com/Gwyd10n/Smart_grid/blob/master/helpers/README.md).

+### Testing

+---

 To start the users interface, you have to run the following in your terminal: